Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Phase-space Action Principle for General MHD-like fluids

-We can now interpret the Lagrangian velocity $\vec{v}$ as an auxiliary dynamical vector field whose inverse flow to $t = t_0$ gives a labeling of all the fluid elements being advected by $\vec{u}$: \emph{Adding the cross-helicity constraint generates a relabeling transformation.} (See Fig.~\ref{fig:vLabel}.
-The concept of moving labels was used in Ref. \cite{Dewar_70} in the context of waves on a background flow.)
+As depicted in Fig.~\ref{fig:vLabel}, we can now interpret the Lagrangian velocity $\vec{v}$ as an auxiliary dynamical vector field whose inverse flow to $t = t_0$ gives a labeling, $\vec{a} \equiv (\vec{r}_{\vec{v}}^t)^{-1}$, with the $\vec{v}$-flow map $\vec{r}_{\vec{v}}^t$ being defined in \eqref{eq:vFlow}: \emph{Adding the cross-helicity constraint generates a relabeling transformation.} As all the fluid elements must be advected by the $\vec{u}$-flow, i.e. $\vec{\dot{x}} = \vec{u}$, the labels $\vec{a}$ must clearly \emph{move} to track these fluid elements. \footnote{In that there was no appeal to an initial state, the concept of moving labels was also used, implicitly, in Ref.~\onlinecite{Dewar_70} in the context of waves on a Lagrangian-mean background flow.}